Keygoksmg/Notes/BigQuery/README.md

 # BigQuery | Introduction to Tips

-This is my personal note.
+This is my personal memo for GCP, mainly for BigQuery.

 ## Instructions
 ### [Uploading data into BigQuery](Uploading.md)